-It’s true you can make more than a decent living as a tradesperson.
+It’s true you can make decent coin as a plumber.
 Billionaire Michael Bloomberg highly recommends getting into plumbing instead of going to university.
 As he puts it, “You could pay $50,000 to $60,000 a year at Harvard or you could make that much as an apprentice plumber".

 To prove this point, we’ve made a list of the richest plumbers of all time.